tundish/blathnaid/blathnaid/book/chapters.rst

 Awoken
 ------

 Jack awoke on the stroke of midnight.
-He first thought he'd been roused by a clock bell, but he immediately felt very much as though he was not alone in the cellar.
+He first thought he’d been roused by a clock bell, but he immediately felt very much as though he was not alone in the cellar.

 About Krol